microsoft/thrifty/README.md

 }
 ```

-Although builders are no longer strictly necessary, for compatibility with existing code, Thrifty will still generate them by default.
-You can suppress them with the `--experimental-kt-builderless-structs` flag, which (as its name suggests) is currently considered "experimental".
+Builders are no longer necessary, and are not included by default.
+For compatibility with existing code, you can use the `--kt-struct-builders` flag, which will result in Java-style classes with Builders.

 The final new flag is `--kt-file-per-type`.
 Thrifty's convention is to generate a single Kotlin file per distinct JVM namespace.
 For particularly large .thrift inputs, this is suboptimal.
 Outlook Mobile's single, large, Kotlin file took up to one minute just to typecheck, using Kotlin 1.2.51!
 For these cases, `--kt-file-per-type` will tell Thrifty to generate one single file per top-level class - just like the Java code.